CLEARFIELD COUNTY CONSERVATION DISTRICT

 Watersheds of Clearfield County

-The waterways of Pennsylvania have played and continue to play a major role in the industrialization of our area.
+The waterways of Pennsylvania have always played a major role in the industrialization of our area.
 Our streams and rivers are valuable for transportation, sources of drinking water, recreational activities, wildlife habitat, and are necessary parts of the ecosystem.
-Unfortunately, many of the waters in Clearfield County are impacted by abandoned mine drainage, sedimentation, excess nutrients, and trash.
-But there is hope, these streams can be cleaned up!
+Unfortunately, many of the waters in Clearfield County are impacted by abandoned mine drainage, sedimentation, excess nutrients, trash, and more.
+But there is hope, these streams are being cleaned!
 The Watershed Specialist at the Conservation District has been working to restore and protect the streams of Clearfield County since 2000.
-Some of the projects we have been working on include the design and construction of passive treatment systems for abandoned mine drainage, installation of stream bank stabilization and in-stream habitat devices, conducting watershed assessments and developing restoration plans, and working with the watershed groups throughout the county.
+Some of the projects we've completed include the design and construction of passive treatment systems for abandoned mine drainage, installation of streambank stabilization and in-stream habitat devices, conducting watershed assessments and developing restoration plans, and working with watershed groups throughout the county.

 What is a watershed?